 We’re always looking for interesting stories about the women and fashions of the historic eras that inspire our designs.
-Today we look at a female entrepreneur and someone whose name lives on in hair care to this day, Oh, and she was among the first women in the United States to become a self-made millionaire!
-But, she didn’t stop there.
-Who is this amazing woman?
+Today we look at the life of Madam C.J.
+Walker, a female entrepreneur and someone whose name lives on in hair care to this day.
+Oh, and she was among the first women in the United States to become a self-made millionaire!

-Her name was Sarah Breedlove and she was born on December 23, 1867, to recently freed slaves on a cotton plantation near Delta, Louisiana.
+While she would become known across the country as Madam C.J.
+Walker, she was born Sarah Breedlove on December 23, 1867, to recently freed slaves on a cotton plantation near Delta, Louisiana.
 When both of her parents died within a year of each other, seven-year-old Sarah moved to Vicksburg, Mississippi with her sister, Louvenia, and her brother-in-law.

 Life was not easy for the young girl.
 She and her sister worked the cotton fields.
-Her brother-in-law was abusive.
+Her brother-in-law was abusive, causing her to flee.
 At age 14, Sarah escaped her cruel situation by marrying Moses McWilliams.
-The couple had a daughter, Lelia (known as A’Lelia) on June 6, 1885.
+The couple had a daughter, Lelia (known later as A’Lelia) on June 6, 1885.
 Two years later, Moses died leaving young Sarah a widow with a toddler before the age of 20.

-She moved to St. Louis where her four brothers had established themselves as barbers.
+The two moved to St. Louis where Sarah’s four brothers had established themselves as barbers.
 She made a life for herself and her daughter there earning $1.50 a day as a washerwoman.
 It was enough to send her daughter to public school.
-She also met and married her second husband, John Davis in 1894. the marriage lasted less than 10 years.
+She also met and married her second husband, John Davis in 1894.
+Sadly, this marriage would last less than 10 years.

 The 1890s were not kind to Sarah’s hair.
 She suffered from a scalp condition that caused her to lose much of it.
 Her brothers offered advice.
 She experimented with homemade remedies and store-bought items, especially those from Annie Malone’s Poro Company.
-Malone was an early entrepreneur in hair care for black women.
-Poro offered Sarah a commissioned sales agent position in 1905.
-She accepted and she and her daughter moved to Denver.
-She also continued to develop her own products and business.
+Malone was an early entrepreneur in hair care for black women and offered Sarah a commissioned sales agent position in 1905.
+She accepted and she and Lelia moved to Denver.
+She then began to develop her own products and business.

 By 1908, Sarah was ready to expand.
 By this time, her daughter was grown and part of the company.
 Lelia was left to oversee the Denver operation while her mother and step-father set out to grow the business.
-They traveled for 18 months through the South and Southeastern United States.
-Sarah demonstrated her hair care products in churches and lodges.
+They traveled for 18 months through the South and Southeastern United States demonstrating her hair care products in churches and lodges.

-The Denver office was closed in 1907.
-Walker opened a school to teach others how to be ‘hair culturists’ in Pittsburgh in 1908.
+The Denver office was closed in 1907 but the Madam C.K.
+Walker empire continued to expand.
+She opened a school to teach others how to be ‘hair culturists’ in Pittsburgh in 1908.
 Lelia joined them and ran the day-to-day operations from Pittsburgh.
 By 1910, Walker built a factory, hair and manicure salon, and another training school in Indianapolis, Indiana.
 She also added a lab for continuing research and development.
 Many of her employees, including key managers, were women.